juliusgarba/Celo-101/README.md

         emit RemoveStaff(_staff_address);
     }
 ```
-- This function above removes a staff from the system
+- This function above removes staff from the system
-- It takes in a `address` parameter called `_staff_address`
+- It takes in an `address` parameter called `_staff_address`
-- It is public and can only be called bt the contract deployer
+- It is `public` and can only be called by the contract deployer
-- It first checks if the address entered is valid, before proceeding, else it reverts the transaction
+- It first checks if the address entered is *valid*, before proceeding, else it reverts the transaction with an error message
-- if then removes staff from storage
+- If then removes staff from storage
-- it tnen emit event indicating staff has been removed
+- It then emits an event indicating staff has been removed

 ```solidity
     // Staff members can create new purse